istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 {{< /text >}}

-Then we can attach an [HTTPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io%2fv1beta1.HTTPRoute) to the `sample-gateway` to expose and route traffic to the helloworld service:
+Then we can attach an [HTTPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io%2fv1beta1.HTTPRoute) to the `sample-gateway` (i.e., using the `parentRefs` field) to expose and route traffic to the helloworld service:

 {{< text bash >}}
 $ kubectl apply -n sample -f - <<EOF